alvii147/EduSource/README.md

+# Hackrithmitic 2020 (Best Use of Google Cloud), HackTheU 2020 (Best Use of Google Cloud)
 ## Inspiration
 The COVID-19 pandemic has affected educational systems worldwide, leading to the near-total closures of schools, universities and colleges.
 Most governments around the world have temporarily closed educational institutions in an attempt to reduce the spread of COVID-19.
 As of 30 September 2020, approximately 1.077 billion learners are currently affected due to school closures in response to the pandemic.
 According to UNICEF monitoring, 53 countries are currently implementing nationwide closures and 27 are implementing local closures, impacting about 61.6 percent of the world's student population.
 72 countries' schools are currently open.